AdRoll/baker/content/en/docs/Tutorials/basic.md

 The resulting files are splitted into multiple folders, one for each country, and then uploaded.

-The [`S3`](/docs/components/uploads/s3/) upload removes the files once uploaded, so you'll find only the folders skeleton in the output destination folder:
+The [`S3`](/docs/components/uploads/s3/) upload removes the files once uploaded, so you'll only find empty directories in the output destination folder:

 ```sh
 ~ ls --tree -l /tmp/out